goafabric/example-konstruction-kit/readme.md

 # Uninstall
 - Go to "helm/templates/infra"
-- ./stack prune-force => this will eradicate everything
+- ./installer prune => this will eradicate everything
 - Note: More complex Addons like Istio or Linkerd should be uninstalled manually via ./stack init inside the addon dirs

-# install
-curl -LJO https://raw.githubusercontent.com/goafabric/example-konstruction-kit/namespaces/helm/templates/infra/installer && chmod +x ./installer && ./installer init